 First, remember that mortgages today don't cost much.
 Interest rates on all but the largest mortgages are around 4%.
 (If you pay a significantly higher rate, consider refinancing.)

-What's more, the interest you pay on your mortgage is generally tax-deductible, making the effective rate even lower.
-If you're in the 25% tax bracket and your mortgage charges 4% interest, for example, your effective after-tax rate is only 3%.
+What's more, the interest you pay on your mortgage may be tax-deductible, making the effective rate even lower.

 Investing can be a smarter move.